 - Septic tank pumping

-Again, take a look at the user agreement to see the specific components of each item that is covered.
+Again, take a look at the user agreement to see the specific components of each covered item.

-Choice Home Warranty offers customers some special features that help them to stand out amongst the competition.
+Choice Home Warranty offers customers some special features that help them stand out amongst the competition.
 First, eligibility is quite simple.
 The age of your home and your appliances are not considered as part of the eligibility criteria.

 In fact, no home inspection is required before getting your home warranty service.
 Just know that any pre-existing conditions aren’t covered.
-Your appliances and systems should be in good working order at the start of your coverage period.
+Your systems and appliances should be in good working order at the start of your coverage period.

 When you have a claim, you can call Choice Home Warranty at any time of the day.
 Customer service is available 24 hours a day, seven days a week, all year round.
-Choice Home Warranty will dispatch a pre-screened service technician, so you don’t have to worry about finding your own contractor to get the job done.
+In addition, Choice Home Warranty will dispatch a pre-screened service technician, so you don’t have to worry about finding your own contractor to get the job done.

 Additionally, Choice Home Warranty plans can be purchased for yourself or as part of a real estate transaction.
 Many sellers elect to purchase a home warranty to set themselves apart from other listings in the area.

 And opting for a home warranty could even improve your home’s sales price.